 Nummular Dermatitis tends to appear on the skin in a reddened round or oval shape.
 It is most commonly caused by an abrasion to the skin, a bite, or a burn.
 This type of eczema is most common in men ages 55-65.

 Seborrheic Dermatitis is a chronic form of eczema with no known cause.
-If you are suffering from seborrheic dermatitis, hormones and genetics may be to blame.
+If you are suffering from seborrheic dermatitis, hormones, and genetics may be to blame.
 Seborrheic dermatitis may be triggered by stress, hormonal changes, weather changes (cold, dry temperatures), and certain detergents or chemicals.
 Most often, this type of eczema appears around high oil-producing areas such as the scalp, face, and back.

 This type of eczema tends to occur around veins on the lower extremities, such as legs and feet.
-It is caused by the veins causing pressure under the skin which results in swelling, itching, redness, and scaling of the skin.
+It is caused by the veins causing pressure under the skin, which results in swelling, itching, redness, and scaling of the skin.

 Infant and Toddler Eczema

-- Topical Corticosteroids
+- Topical Treatments:

 Don't Suffer Any Longer

 If you believe you are experiencing eczema, contact our office today to schedule a consultation.
 Our experienced team of dermatologists will examine your skin and determine what type of skin condition you are suffering from and recommend a treatment plan.
-You don’t have to endure the discomfort of eczema, Blue Ridge Dermatology Associates is here to help.